ATALLC/AppliedCategoryTheory/pages/blood-relations.md

 - Not an endomorphism (domain ≠ codomain).

 p induces an **equivalence relation** on People: x ~ y iff p(x) = p(y).
-The equivalence classes are the **fibers** p^{-1}(t) for t in T (the blood-type cohorts).
+The equivalence classes are the **fibers** p⁻¹(t) for t in T (the blood-type cohorts).

 ---

 ## 5) From posets to a thin category

-Any poset (T, \preceq) defines a **thin category** C:
+Any poset (T, ≼) defines a **thin category** C:
 - Objects: T
-- Morphisms: a unique arrow b → a iff a \preceq b
+- Morphisms: a unique arrow b → a iff a ≼ b
 - Identities are given by reflexivity; composition by transitivity.

-You can speak of “the blood-compatibility category” whose arrows point from donors to recipients according to \preceq.
+You can speak of “the blood-compatibility category” whose arrows point from donors to recipients according to ≼.

 ---

 ## 6) Exercises (pick a couple)

-1) Using the Ag-sets above, prove reflexivity, transitivity, and antisymmetry of \preceq.
+1) Using the Ag-sets above, prove reflexivity, transitivity, and antisymmetry of ≼.
 Identify top and bottom.
-2) Draw the **Hasse diagram** for (T, \preceq).
+2) Draw the **Hasse diagram** for (T, ≼).
 Then draw the Hasse diagram for plasma and observe it is the order dual.
-3) For a small toy set of People, write out the fibers p^{-1}(t) and the induced partition of People.
+3) For a small toy set of People, write out the fibers p⁻¹(t) and the induced partition of People.
-4) Form the thin category from (T, \preceq).
+4) Form the thin category from (T, ≼).
 Identify identities and composition explicitly in this setting.
 5) (Stretch) Replace Rh with a second factor “K” and predict how the tables and order change.

 ---